OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

 ### Castor

 Castor is a data binding framework for Java.
 It allows conversion between Java objects, XML and relational tables.
-The XML feaures can leave Castor vulnerable to XXE.
+The XML feaures in Castor can leave it vulnerable to XXE.

-The followind SAX 2 features should be enabled to remove DTD spport.
+The followind SAX 2 features should be enabled for the default parser to remove DTD spport.

 org.exolab.castor.sax.features=\
 http://apache.org/xml/features/disallow-doctype-decl